healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/anova-culinary/anova-precision-vacuum-sealer-pro.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/anova-precision-vacuum-sealer-pro-build-quality-clpgaltdj0015mm884u1k2xqy.jpg" alt="The interior of the Anova Precision Pro is all-black, except for the high-vis orange sticker that marks where the heating bar is." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/anova-precision-vacuum-sealer-pro-build-quality-1-clpgamjq20016mm882cu78y5g.jpg" alt="All of the components in the interior of the sealer are very well-built." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/anova-precision-vacuum-sealer-pro-build-quality-2-clpgao1io0017mm88bsime7dx.jpg" alt="The underside of the Anova Precision Pro.
 It has non-slip feet in all four corners, as well as a small compartment near the back to tuck the power cord inside for easier storage." width="300px" height="200px">

-Even though the Anova Precision Pro is built entirely from plastic, it neither looks nor feels cheap.
-Painted all-black from top to bottom, its exterior is a mix of premium-looking matte and glossy plastic, which gives it a fairly expensive look.
+While the Anova Precision Pro is constructed entirely from plastic, it doesn't come across as cheap in any way.
+It boasts an elegant all-black design that blends both matte and glossy plastic, creating a high-end appearance.
+Every component inside and outside the sealer is very well crafted, from the sturdy locking mechanisms to the replaceable foam seal encircling the vacuum channel.
+This seal plays a crucial role in maintaining an airtight seal for the channel to work.

+On the bottom of the sealer, you'll find non-slip feet and a handy compartment to neatly store the power cord, making it more convenient for storage.

+All in all, we have little doubt that the vacuum sealer will last a long time with minimal maintenance needed.

 ### 10 - Control Panel